 Henry's brother, Prince Arthur, died in 1502.
 Arthur left behind a widow, Catherine of Aragon, who was the daughter of Queen Isabella and King Ferdinand of Spain.
 Henry pursued and received papal permission from Pope Julius II to marry his brother's widow (in the 16th century, the impediment of affinity included a deceased spouse's siblings; in that era in-laws were viewed much like siblings are in modern times).

-Henry's real motives seem to be tied to the fact that he and Catherine had never been able to produce a son during their marriage (they did deliver three sons, but were stillborn or did not survive infancy).
+Henry's real motives seem tied to the fact he and Catherine had never been able to produce a son during their marriage (they did deliver three sons, but were stillborn or did not survive infancy).
 While their union did bring them a daughter, this was not enough for Henry.
 Henry was desperate to have a male heir, and Catherine had refused his request to dissolve their marriage.

 Image title: "Catharine of Aragon pleading her cause"

 Henry asked Pope Clement VII for an annulment to his marriage to Catherine.
-Since Henry had already previously sought papal permission to be granted in order to marry Catherine in the first place, the Pope was not keen in granting this request as it would weaken the Pope’s position.
+Since Henry had already previously sought papal permission to be granted to marry Catherine in the first place, the Pope was not keen in granting this request as it would weaken the Pope’s position.
 In essence, Henry was asking the Pope to admit the Church had been errant in issuing him permission to marry Catherine in the first place because Henry was now claiming his union with Catherine was “incestuous” since she was his brother’s widow.

 Additionally, there was the fact Catherine’s nephew was the Holy Roman Emperor Charles V, who had control of Rome at that time.
 This would hugely play into the denial as well.
 The Pope was not going to risk himself, so continued to postpone Henry’s request.
 Henry's request was eventually denied.